Tuesday, 15 January 2019

 HISTORY AND INSCRIPTIONS

-The temple was built in 10th Century during Chozha period.
-The temple has the contributions from Rashtrakutas, during middle of 10th Century.
-Murugan, Jyeshta Devi, Kalabairavar, Durgai are the original Rashtrakuta's sculptures.
-The temple also has the contributions of Medieval Chozha, Vijayanagaras and Nayaks.
-The mukha mandapa of the main shrine has the simha pillars and Ambal sannadhi mandapa pillars are yazhi pillars.
+The temple was built in the 10th Century during the Chozha period.
+The temple has contributions from Rashtrakutas, during the middle of the 10th Century.
+Murugan, Jyeshta Devi, Kalabairavar, and Durgai are the original Rashtrakuta sculptures.
+The temple also has the contributions of Medieval Chozha, Vijayanagaras, and Nayaks.
+The mukha mandapa of the main shrine has the simha pillars and the Ambal sannadhi mandapa pillars are yazhi pillars.

-The sanctum walls has the inscriptions of Parantaka-I, Rajararaja, Rajendran-1, Kulothunga Chozhan, Koperunjingan.
-The Parantaka-I, period inscriptions mainly speaks about donations made to the temple in terms of money, coins, Gold coins, land for conducting regular poojas Neivedhyam, burning of perpetual lamps with donor’s name.
-The inscriptions also mentions the original name of this temple’s iraivan as Thanthondreeswarar.
+The sanctum walls have the inscriptions of Parantaka-I, Rajararaja, Rajendran-1, Kulothunga Chozhan, and Koperunjingan.
+The Parantaka-I, period inscriptions mainly speak about donations made to the temple in terms of money, coins, Gold coins, land for conducting regular poojas Naivedyam, and burning of perpetual lamps with the donor’s name.
+The inscriptions also mention the original name of this temple’s Moolavar Shiva is Thanthondreeswarar.
 How this name was changed to the present name of Jambukeswarar, is not known.

 inscription